 However, I have never had any bad experiences.
-I am careful.
+I am careful, which is a must when it comes to Couchsurfing safety.
 I check my host’s references, I have a message conversation before I stay with them, I tell my parents the profile name and always share my location when I arrive.
 If anything makes me smell a rat then I don’t go.
 If anything causes me concern during my stay, I would leave.
 It is always important that you have a backup plan, money for a hotel or somewhere else to stay, just in case.

 This is the same if I host and I have asked someone to leave before.
 Not due to me being concerned but he had just well and truly outstayed his welcome.
 Do not be that surfer!!!

-So I would like to share with you some of my top Couchsurfing experiences.
+So I would like to share with you some of my top Couchsurfing safety tips experiences.
 Experiences I would be unlikely to have if it wasn’t for Couchsurfing.

 Dan the Jungle Man